Terry Frost Value: Top Prices Paid at Auction

 An abstracted canvas featuring vertical lines in repeating shades of beige, red, black, and white.
 The centre of the canvas is intersected by a geometric zigzag pattern in various colours.Image © Sotheby's / Red, Black and White © Terry Frost 1955-1956

-An additional artwork also belonging to Terry Frost's Red, Black, and White paintings, characterised by its consistent abstract colour palette and vertical divisions, Red, Black, and White (1955-1956) sold at Sotheby's in July 2007 for £204,000 (fees included), demonstrating the works enduring appeal.
+Another piece from Terry Frost's Red, Black, and White series, known for its abstract colour scheme and vertical divisions, Red, Black, and White (1955-1956), was sold at Sotheby's in July 2007 for £204,000 (fees included), highlighting the enduring allure of these works.

 £200,000 for Red and Black